Business Environment Profiles - United States

 Our industry reports include 35+ pages of data, analysis and charts, including:

-Between 2020 and 2025, the diesel market was shaped by a series of complex and significant events.
-The onset of the COVID-19 pandemic in 2020 led to drastic reductions in demand for diesel, as economies worldwide experienced lockdowns and a substantial drop in commercial and industrial activity.
-This resulted in a marked drop in diesel prices because of lower consumption levels across sectors reliant on this fuel.
+Between 2021 and 2026, the diesel market was shaped by a series of complex and significant events.
 However, as vaccinations against COVID-19 were widely administered and governments began to lift lockdown measures, a recovery ensued in 2021.
 This led to a swift rebound in economic activities and a surge in diesel prices by 28.1% as industries resumed operations.
 The geopolitical landscape further complicated the market in 2022.
 Russia's invasion of Ukraine initiated significant geopolitical tensions, leading to the US and European Union imposing sanctions on Russian oil products, which pushed domestic diesel prices higher by 51.8% within the year.
 During this period, the US diesel industry also began to see the effects of increased energy production and the expansion of refining capacities, bolstered by supportive governance from the Biden Administration.
 However, these efforts to stabilize the market were somewhat countered by the Environmental Protection Agency's (EPA) mandates requiring the blending of sustainable fuels into the diesel supply, which introduced additional costs.
-Despite these countering pressures, the collective influence of these events led to a CAGR of 7.5% for diesel prices from 2020 through 2025, demonstrating the market's resilience amid fluctuating external factors.
+Despite these countering pressures, the collective influence of these events led to a CAGR of 7.4% for diesel prices from 2021 through 2026, demonstrating the market's resilience amid fluctuating external factors.

 Gain strategic insight and analysis on thousands of industries.